jiri-vyc/traffic-routing/README.md

 ## Run

-Run in dev mode (watching for changes and re-building) `npm run dev-start`
+Run in dev mode (watching for changes and re-building on save) `npm run dev-start`

 Run in production mode `npm start`.